tensorleap/tensorleap/examples/coco/README.md

 #### Cluster Analysis

-To qualitatively analyze the model's predictions on the different classes we utilize Tesnorleap's latent space.
+To qualitatively analyze the model's predictions on the different classes we utilize Tesnorleap's Population Exploration algorithm.
 We select samples from different areas of the embedding space and use `fetch similar` to create unique clusters of similar samples.

 Among the clusters we got are: